european-public-network/european-public-network.github.io/docs/9000_other/9200_glossary.md

 <a id="a"></a>
 <dl>
     <dt><a href="/docs/how_it_works/authoritynode.html">AuthorityNode</a></dt>
-    <dd>a registered evan.network member, has to provide a number of services and resources to the network, most notably a blockchain client and IPFS storage</dd>
+    <dd>a registered European Public Network member, has to provide a number of services and resources to the network, most notably a blockchain client and IPFS storage</dd>
 </dl>
 <a id="b"></a>
 <dl>